JohnW876/gift-shack/TESTING.md

 * After submitting a valid form in the comments section, I approved the comments in Django admin and verified that they displayed under their appropriate blog article in the browser.

 **Testing Contact form email**
-* After successfully rendering the contact template in the browser I submitted a valid form to verify if it would send the test email to the console.
+* After successfully rendering the contact template in the browser I submitted a valid form to verify if it would send the test email to the console locally.
+* After deployment a valid contact form was submitted from the live Heroku site to verify that it would be successfully delivered to the smtp gmail account I set up.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.